|

 Represents a period of time.

-In contrast to the TimeSpan class, a Period represents a duration between a concrete starting DateTime and end DateTime.
-Without that context, a Period instance is useless.
+In contrast to the TimeSpan class, a Period represents a duration expressed in years, months and days between a concrete starting DateTime and end DateTime.
+Without that context, the exact duration represented by a Period is not clearly defined as years and month have different lengths.

-Note the absence of the TimeSpan::totalYears() and TimeSpan::totalMonth() methods.
-The reason for this limitation of the TimeSpan class is that the TimeSpan is meant to express a duration independently of the concrete starting DateTime and end DateTime.
-However, the concrete calendar interval is neccassary for expressing a duration in terms of years and months because not all years and months have the same length.
+This is also the reason for the absence of the TimeSpan::totalYears() and TimeSpan::totalMonth() methods as the TimeSpan class is meant to express a duration independently of the concrete starting DateTime and end DateTime.

 The Period class, on the other hand, expresses the duration between a concrete starting DateTime and end DateTime as the number of years, month and days which have been passed in that particular order.
 The accuracy is one day, so the DateTime::timeOfDay() is lost.